-- staff on the leadership team (including non teaching staff), - teaching posts with departmental headship.
+- headteachers, - staff on the leadership team (including non-teaching staff), - teaching posts with departmental leadership.

-Procedures applied to trustees:
+Procedures applied to governors

-The chairs of trustees, together with all full members of the trustee groups, will be subject to an enhanced DBS check.
+The chair of governors, together with all full members of the Governing Body, will be subject to an enhanced DBS check.
 Checks will be carried out prior to appointment, or as soon as practicable after appointment.

-Any new trustee will be checked against the new 'prohibition from management' list: It is noted that, "A section 128 direction also prohibits a person from taking up a position as governor (trustee) of a maintained school" (KCSiE Sept 2022).
+Any new governor will be checked against the new 'prohibition from management' list: It is noted that, "A section 128 direction also prohibits a person from taking up a position as governor (trustee) of a maintained school" (KCSiE Sept 2024).

-Procedures for agency staff:
+Procedures for agency staff

-Red Balloon will always seek written notification from any agency provider that they have carried out the checks required by DfE regulations (identity, enhanced disclosure, right to work in the UK,DBS check, prohibition, qualifications, overseas checks, plus, in line with KCSiE advice, two references, declaration of medical fitness, check of previous employment history).
+RBET Norfolk will always seek written notification from any agency provider that they have carried out the checks required by DfE regulations (identity, enhanced disclosure, right to work in the UK,DBS check, prohibition, qualifications, overseas checks, plus, in line with KCSiE advice, two references, declaration of medical fitness, check of previous employment history).
 An entry will be made on the SCR to indicate that these checks have been made.
 Regardless of assurances from an agency that a DBS check has been carried out, we will always require direct sight of the person's DBS check.

-Procedures for volunteers:
+Procedures for volunteers

-KCSiE (Sept 2022) advises that, "schools and colleges may choose to carry out an enhanced DBS check, without barred list information, in certain circumstances".
-Given the nature of the Red Balloon student cohort we will always seek an enhanced DBS check in respect of volunteers.
+KCSiE (Sept 2024) advises that, "schools and colleges may choose to carry out an enhanced DBS check, without barred list information, in certain circumstances".
+Given the nature of the RBET Norfolk student cohort we will always seek an enhanced DBS check in respect of volunteers.

-In addition, the Head of Centre (or a member of staff to whom that responsibility is delegated) will undertake a risk assessment and utilise her/his professional judgement and experience to decide whether further checks should be sought in the case of all volunteers.
+In addition, the Headteacher (or a member of staff to whom that responsibility is delegated) will undertake a risk assessment and utilise their professional judgement and experience to decide whether further checks should be sought in the case of all volunteers.

-Any instances where students are to be supervised by staff from another organisation:
+Instances where students are to be supervised by staff from another organisation: